March 5, 2019

 Mumps spreads easily through sneezing and coughing, or just touching infected surfaces.
 Most outbreaks happen in close-contact settings, such as college dormitories: Students cluster together there, often share food and drinks, kiss one another, and play sports together.
 But someone any age could be affected.

-Texas has seen outbreaks too, the most recent being in February in Houston.
-In 2018, mumps outbreaks occurred at Texas Christian University in Fort Worth, Texas State University in San Marcos, and at a national cheerleading competition in Dallas.
+Texas has seen outbreaks too including in Houston in 2019; in 2018 at Texas Christian University in Fort Worth, Texas State University in San Marcos, and at a national cheerleading competition in Dallas; and others.

-Mumps can be severe for some patients, explaineds Dr. Shah, who saw serious illness when she was a medical student in India.
+Mumps can be severe for some patients, explained Dr. Shah, who saw serious illness when she was a medical student in India.

 “I saw complicated cases, with meningitis and encephalitis, or swelling of brain tissue.
 I also saw orchitis, painful swelling of the testicles,” she said.
 “It was heart-breaking to see patients suffer, especially because mumps is preventable.”
 In addition to these complications, some mumps patients lose their hearing.